DataIntelligenceCrew/approx-opaque-topk/src/reproducibility/reproducibility.md

 mkdir temp/plots
 ```

-After `cd reproducibility` all commands henceforth are being run from the `reproducibility` directory root.
+All commands henceforth are being run from the `reproducibility` directory root.

 ## 3 Build indexes